 Of course, you must be wondering what do the crustaceans eat?
 Well, since there is such a wide range of crustacean species, it is obvious that there is a lot of variation in food.

 Relatively smaller crustaceans such as shrimps and small crabs scavenge for food floating around in the water.
-This is often the remains of another fish/sea animal that was eaten off by another organism.
-Sometimes, they may think of raiding eggs of fish, but more than that, they never dare to fight and kill prey.
+This is often the remains of another fish/sea animal that was eaten by another organism.
+Sometimes, they may think of raiding the eggs of fish, but more than that, they never dare to fight and kill prey.

-Who are Crustaceans Eaten By?
+Who Are Crustaceans Eaten By?

 While crustaceans eat a lot of other animals themselves, they are also eaten by other organisms.
-They are most notably eaten by fishes, octopuses, squids, even crocodiles!
+They are most notably eaten by fishes, octopuses, squids, and even crocodiles!
 Surprisingly though, some birds such as Heron and Egrets also find crustaceans yummy.
 Moreover, some crustaceans eat other crustaceans, as mentioned above.
 Also, and you might know this, crustaceans are eaten by us – the humans!

 Fun fact: In 2007, humans ate nearly 10.7 million tons of crustaceans, including crabs, lobsters, shrimp, crawfish, and prawns.
 From this, over 80% of the weight was from shrimp and prawns.
-Furthermore, over 50% contribution was done by China alone, and Asia is known to have the highest consumption of crustaceans in the world.
+Furthermore, over 50% contribution was made by China alone, and Asia is known to have the highest consumption of crustaceans in the world.

 History and Evolution of Crustaceans

 Scientists claim that crustaceans started to form during the Cambrian Period, which is around 550,000,000 years ago.
-We’ve found fossils such as ‘Triops cancriformis’ – this organism is apparently still present and looks just like its fossil!
+We’ve found fossils such as ‘Triops cancriformis’ – this organism is still present and looks just like its fossil!
 Note that Crustaceans have a long and extensive fossil record, with a clear indication of the structure.
 This shows how strong the structure of crustaceans can be.

-Although crustaceans did start off a long time ago, the relatively larger crustaceans, such as Shrimps, came during the Devonian Period, which is 400,000,000 years ago.
+Although crustaceans did start a long time ago, the relatively larger crustaceans, such as Shrimps, came during the Devonian Period, which is 400,000,000 years ago.
 Then comes crayfish, 250 million years from today.
 The crab-like species started coming in the – your favorite – Jurassic period, 200 million years ago.
-However, the actual crab-like species, called (infraorder Brachyura) formulated about 150 million years ago.
+However, the actual crab-like species, called (infraorder Brachyura) was formulated about 150 million years ago.
 This period is also the pinnacle of crustaceans, because most of the crustacean species were present, and they were already spread across all the possible habitats on earth.

 To conclude, the crustaceans have seen more of the world than humans have.